Felix Manalo: Iglesia ni Cristo

 Built in 1937, the former chapel of the congregation of Punta in Santa Ana, Manila is now an INC museum.
 Notable is the fence design featuring the letters "INK", the abbreviation of the church's original registered name Iglesia ni Kristo.

+Completed in 1954, the Iglesia Ni Cristo (INC) Lokal ng Cubao in Quezon City is the first major chapel designed by Filipino Architect Carlos A. Santos-Viola for the INC. It is believed to have inspired future designs of INC chapels all over the Philippines.